Sophie Whitehouse - 2017 blog posts archive

 I hope by showcasing some of the work, I have given an insight, not just into the work of Adur and Worthing Councils but also how we work with partners.

-You may have seen in the press and social media this week, the news that two young women received Criminal Behaviour Orders (see Sussex Police website) that prevent them from associating with each other and being in Worthing town centre.
+You may have seen in the press and social media this week, the news that two young women received Criminal Behaviour Orders (Sussex Police) that prevent them from associating with each other and being in Worthing town centre.
 Sussex Police have spent several months gathering evidence and have made several court appearances to secure these orders.

 This week I was asked to support PC Luff at court, at the final hearing.
 We knew we didn't want to leave court without the orders but with two experienced defence solicitors with other ideas, it wasn't going to be easy!